-In our advertisements, you can often read that 70 percent of websites are hackable.
+In our old advertisements, you could often read that 70 percent of websites are hackable.
 The sad truth is, however, that every website and web application can be hacked, given enough time and resources.

 What makes a website or web application fall within the 70 percent mentioned above is not just vulnerabilities.
-The security of your web assets also greatly depends on the attacker’s capabilities and motivation.
+Your website security also greatly depends on the attacker’s capabilities and motivation.

-To understand the security risks, you must first know what types of attackers you may encounter and how they choose their targets.
+To understand the security risks, you must first know web security basics – what types of attackers you may encounter and how they choose their targets.
 Attackers may be classified into three primary categories depending on their technical knowledge, motives, and methods of operation:

-- Script kiddies: This term refers to amateur attackers, whose primary motivation is to either spread chaos (for example, via denial-of-service attacks) or gain reputation – less frequently to acquire financial gains.
-Their technical knowledge is limited and they primarily use existing tools and seek easy wins.
+- Script kiddies: This term refers to amateur attackers, whose primary motivation is to either spread chaos (for example, via distributed denial-of-service attacks – DDoS) or gain reputation and community validation – less frequently to acquire financial gains.
+Their cybersecurity knowledge is limited and they primarily use existing tools and seek easy wins.
 They have no ambition to access sensitive data unless it has direct financial value, for example, credit card numbers.

 - Black-hat hackers: This term refers to professional attackers, whose primary motivation is financial and whose methods of operation are illegal and unethical.
-Their technical knowledge may be vast and they may employ very complex and efficient methods of operation.
+Their technical knowledge may be vast and they may employ very complex and efficient methods of operation and use advanced attack algorithms.
 Unfortunately, more and more black-hat hackers are now involved in organized crime, which makes them even more dangerous.

 - White-hat hackers: This term refers to professional attackers, whose motivation is financial, but their methods of operation are legal and ethical.
-They help you eliminate your vulnerabilities by finding them and informing you about them.
+They help you eliminate your vulnerabilities and employ security measures by finding security threats and informing you about them.
 White-hat hackers cause no harm, quite the opposite.
 You should respect them and invite them to test your protection by offering bug bounties.

 Attacks may also be divided into two primary categories based on how the target is selected: